scientific-python/scientific-python.org/content/en/community/why-contribute.md

+---
+title: "Why contribute"
+youtube_id:
+draft: false
+---

-# Why Contribute
+## Why Contribute

-## Grow as a developer
+### Grow as a developer

 In the open source community, you have the opportunity to work with some of the best programmers in the world.
 Get valuable feedback and improve as a developer through peer review.
 Learn best practices and work with an international team spanning many backgrounds & disciplines.

-## Make an impact
+### Make an impact

 Open source work is readily available to everyone and popular packages are used by thousands if not millions of people.
 Break barriers and make accessible tools that were traditionally locked behind pay walls.
 Advance science by building better tools for more accurate, transparent results and improved reproducibility.

-## Build tools by the community, for the community
+### Build tools by the community, for the community

 Give back to your community and discover the agency you have in shaping the tools you need, use, and own.
 Participate in an ethical, user-oriented project that's owned and operated by the community.